 This movement is fondly called, “The Mistake Waltz” and was originally choreographed by Jerome Robbins of Broadway fame, where he choreographed productions such as The King and I and West Side Story.
 Robbins was known for a sense of humor and this shows it.

-This hilarious performance was staged by the Vienna State Opera and is well worth watching!
-Watch the full video below and let us know in the comments if you enjoyed it.
+This hilarious performance was staged by the Vienna State Opera and is well worth Watch the video below and please leave us a Facebook comment to let us know what you thought!